 Exploring the failed response to Hurricane Katrina and its implications for the greater New Orleans area, the case begins with a review of pre-event planning and preparedness efforts.
 Part B details the largely ineffective governmental response to the rapidly escalating crisis.
 (Included in Howitt & Leonard, Managing Crises; Also available in abridged form.)

-Rebuilding Aceh: Indonesia's BRR Spearheads Post-Tsunami Recovery
+Rebuilding Aceh: Indonesia's BRR Spearheads Post-Tsunami Recovery (Case and Epilogue)

 The December 26, 2004, Indian Ocean tsunami caused tremendous damage and suffering on several continents, with Indonesia's Aceh Province, located on the far northern tip of Sumatra Island, experiencing the very worst.
 In the tsunami's wake, the Indonesian government faced a daunting task of implementing a large-scale recovery effort, and to coordinate the many reconstruction projects that soon began to emerge across Aceh, Indonesia's president established a national-level, ad hoc agency, which came to be known by its acronym BRR.
 This case examines the challenges encountered by BRR's leadership as it sought to implement an effective recovery process.